 It may happen that this requirement contradicts the license restrictions of other proprietary libraries that do not normally accompany the operating system.
-Such a contradiction means you cannot use both them and the a) Accompany the combined library with a copy of the same work based on the Library, uncombined with any other library facilities.
-This must be distributed under the terms of the Sections above.
+Such a contradiction means you cannot use both them and the

 Library together in an executable that you distribute.